(keep reading to learn what happened)

 Despite that, Cafe Hon was still doing quite well.

-Gordon Ramsay revisited the restaurant in May 2012 and it seems like the restaurant had been able to move past a lot of the bad press over the “hon” trademark.
+In the second Cafe Hon Gordon Ramsay visit, it seems like the restaurant had been able to move past a lot of the bad press over the “hon” trademark.

 Here’s a video of the Cafe Hon revisit – it starts at around 2 minutes in the video: